Inhomogeneous minima of mixed signature lattices

 \begin{thm} Let $T$ be a real torus and let $U_1,\ldots,U_m$ be open subsets of $T$ which cover $T$.
 Suppose that the inequality

 holds for every $p\in \{1,\ldots,m\}$ and every connected component $W$ of $U_p$.
 Then $m$ is strictly larger than the dimension of $T$. \end{thm}

 \begin{para} Let $V=\IR^r \oplus \IC^{s}$ be the vector space introduced in \ref{Para:IntroLatticeOfSignature}, equipped with its scalar product and the norm map.
-We write $G$ for the subgroup of ${\rm SL}_{r+s}(\R)$ consisting of the diagonal matrices with positive entries.
-The group $G$ is a real Lie group, isomorphic to $\IR^{r+s-1}$.
-It acts by $\IR$-linear transformations on $V$ and preserves the norm.
+Let $G$ be the group of diagonal matrices $g = {\rm diag}(g_1,\dots,g_{r+s})$ with positive real entries $g_i$ such that The group $G$ acts by $\IR$-linear transformations on $V$ and preserves the norm.
 Hence, $G$ acts on the space of lattices in $V$ and preserves homogeneous and inhomogeneous minima. \end{para}

 \begin{thm} Let $\Lambda \subseteq V$ be a lattice such that $G\Lambda$ is compact.
 Then there exists $g\in G$ such that the equalities $\mu_{s+1}(g\Lambda) =\cdots = \mu_n(g\Lambda)$ hold. \end{thm}

 \begin{rem} For $s=0$, Theorem \ref{thm-succ-minima} is McMullen's Theorem 4.1 in \cite{MR2138142}.
 With a few adaptations, McMullen's method works also in our superficially more general setup.
 For the convenience of the reader, we check this in detail.
 Notice that we cannot expect to obtain more equalities between successive minima than stated.
 This is clear from the case $r=0$.
 We could alternatively demand for any $0\leq k \leq s$ the equalites $\mu_{1+k}(g\Lambda)= \cdots = \mu_{r+s+k}( g\Lambda)$ to hold. \end{rem}